Accommodation at Holland House includes 27 bedrooms, meeting rooms, a Chapel and gardens – space and refreshment for

 It can also hold 20+ people engaged in body-work retreats, with window-doors that open into the gardens, perfect for practising outside on sunny days.

 We recently extended this block to include a purpose built suite for people with reduced mobility or using a wheelchair.
 The ‘Anthony Gell Suite’ includes a bed for a carer and a modern wet-room and is situated on the ground floor opposite the Conference Room for ease of access.

 On the other side of the old House there is a lovely Chapel with a large clear window behind the Altar looking out across the gardens toward the ancient Cedar of Lebanon.
 The Chapel can be used by groups for Christian worship, prayer, or art – and because it has direct access to the Library Room it is perfect for retreats that include regular worship or prayer activity.

 Also in the grounds we have a small house called ‘The Den’.
 This has a good sized meeting space (15-20), a kitchen, toilet facilities and two bedrooms and a bathroom upstairs.
-The Den has underfloor heating and is a favorite with body-work groups and artists, and also those seeking a quiet place away from any possible disturbance.
+The Den has underfloor heating and is a favourite with body-work groups and artists, and also those seeking a quiet place away from any possible disturbance.
 It is also perfect for children or young people as it has direct access to the gardens and is self-contained – bring your school or youth club!

 People come to Holland House in many different ways.
 Some as individuals on private retreat to study or simply for ‘time-out’, some in groups for meetings, retreats, small conferences, yoga, creative arts activities, meditation or simply to spend time together.
 Some come for work-related meetings for example teachers, carers, nurses and clinicians, and some for courses of professional study – physiotherapists, psychotherapists, counsellors etc. Whatever your reason for coming we will have the right room and space to suite your need.